alexnederlof/Jasper-report-maven-plugin/README.md

 Migration to version 3
 ----------

-@alexnederlof is the original author of the plugin, but has not used it in years.
-The plugin got adopted by me (@Postremus) and migrated to the pro-crafting organization.
+alexnederlof is the original author of the plugin, but has not used it in years.
+The plugin got adopted by me (Postremus) and migrated to the pro-crafting organization.
 Main goal of the adoption is to always provide a version for the latest jasperreports release.

 For this reason, when migrating from jasperreports-plugin 2.8 to 3.0, you will need to follow these steps:

-# First, you will need to change the groupdId in the plugin definition, as outlined in section [Usage](#usage)
+1. First, you will need to change the groupdId in the plugin definition, as outlined in section [Usage](#usage)
-# Second, the plugin now gets compiled using jdk 17.
+2. Second, the plugin now gets compiled using jdk 17.
 Compatibility with java 1.8 is ensured, since the CI built forces an `--release 8` flag.
 If any problems arise though, please let me know by opening an issue - we can always adjust that.

 Motivation
 ----------